Pro Tips for Creating Social Media Stories for Schools

 Engagement Tips for Higher Ed Stories

-There are a number of things you can add to your stories to increase the value and engagement they generate.
+Engagement is crucial in inbound marketing for schools here are a number of things you can add to your stories to increase the value and engagement they generate.
 As a first step, you should use text overlays in your images and videos where possible.
 Text helps to knit your story together, and give prospective students more information about what they are seeing.

 Example: Boston University make good use of text overlays to add narrative to their Instagram Stories.